-No, it was not the case, no. The Panthers had their own right in doing what they did.
+No, it was not the case, no. Though, Joshua, though, the Panthers had their own right in doing what they did.
 They served the community, by any means necessary.
 By any means necessary they helped thousands of people.
 But the victory stand, and the gloves, were not part of the Black Panther movement.

 The last question and then I’ll let you go.
 Literally the moment you raised your fist on the podium, were there any thoughts going through your mind?
 Were you thinking of other people, or your own family, or anything like that?

 There was no time to think of negatives.
 I had thought of negatives long before then.
 The threats that Tommie Smith and John Carlos had received before then, was enough thought.
 And the thought that Tommie Smith had on the victory stand was prayer, which I did, while the national anthem was playing, with my head bowed, and my fist in the air.
 And the solidarity of the mixture of the congregation of different athletes at that Olympic Games.
 And because the national anthem was played, it represents the tie I had with a country that needed to understand that human rights is an issue.
 Civil rights were certainly the issue, because that’s where I was from, and I was proud to be from where I was from, but there was more work needed.
 That was it in a nutshell.

 Could you describe the reaction?